-Wellbeing Ambassadors are empowered to influence what Deakin does with and for students, including the opportunity to lead and run programs.
+Wellbeing ambassadors are empowered to influence what Deakin does for students, including the opportunity to lead and run programs.

 Who’s eligible and how to apply

-Wellbeing Ambassadors are current Deakin students who have completed a minimum of eight units of study and have at least two trimesters still to complete.
-You’ll be in the role for a minimum of 12 months.
+Wellbeing ambassadors are current Deakin students who have completed a minimum of eight units of study and have at least two trimesters still to complete.
+You will be in the role for a minimum of 12 months.